Home Flight manual By tags Ramblings Colophon RSS

 cat header.txt section1.txt section2.txt footer.txt > article.txt

-# Compound commands
+# Group commands

 { print-header; cat section1.txt; print-footer } | package-article